jakub-lesniewski/Pomidoro/README.md

 # Pomidoro
-A simple pomodoro productivity app I build for myself
+A simple pomodoro productivity app I built for myself.